hargata/lubelog_docs/installation/getting started.md

 You will then clone the following files onto your computer from the repository
 - docker-compose.yml(docker-compose-traefik.yml if using Traefik)

+Note for Portainer: some users might run into an issue with `build: .` in the docker-compose file, this line can be safely removed if it's causing issues.

 Create a file named `.env` in the same folder as the docker compose file and use the [LubeLogger Configurator](https://lubelogger.com/configure) to generate the contents for it.

 Note that the environment variables `LANG` and `LC_ALL` file is what will configure locale(currency, decimal, and date formats) that LubeLogger will use.
 Without these environment variables LubeLogger will default to